Chaibioinfo/Bioinfo-Projects/report.md

 * Build a visual phylogenetic tree to illustrate how the strains cluster and differ over time

 Methods

 Data Retrieval:
 Sequences were downloaded from NCBI GenBank using Biopython.
 Only complete CDS sequences from Indian, Bangladesh & singapore, and Malaysian strains were collected.

 Multiple Sequence Alignment:
 Performed using MAFFT.
 Aligned FASTA file was generated and used for further analysis.
+Mutation table was obtained from BV-BRC online protal.

 Phylogenetic Tree Construction:
 A Neighbor-Joining tree was built using MEGA software to determine evolutionary relationships.

 Results

-Total sequences analyzed: 81
+Total sequences analyzed: 80
-Length of aligned region: ~X bp

-Number of SNPs or mutations observed: X (describe a few)
+Alignment length: 18252
+Total SNP positions: 3391
+Total mutations: 3686

 Tree Findings:

-Indian strains cluster closer to [Bangladesh/Malaysia]

-Strain [XYZ] showed the highest divergence
+Indian strains cluster closer to [Bangladesh/Malaysia] Strain [XYZ] showed the highest divergence
 Bootstrap values (if used) indicate strong/weak confidence in certain branches

 (📎 You can insert a screenshot of the tree, or provide the Newick file)